Bus & General Purpose Registers

 16VCCChip Supply Voltage

-As can be seen, unlike the 74HCT173, the 74HCT574 does not have an enable pin.
-By default, the clock pin CP serves both as an enable and clock input pin, which means that at every rising clock edge, whatever appears on the data pins of the register would overwrite its content.
-This is obviously an undesired behavior.
-To solve this I simply AND the clock with the “write” control line for each 574, so that the register gets loaded/overwritten only when a “write” operation is asserted.
+Unlike the 74HCT173, the 74HCT574 does not have a data-enable input.
+Its output-enable pin controls whether the stored value appears at the outputs, but it does not prevent the register from loading new data on a rising clock edge.
+By default, the clock pin CP acts as both an enable and a clock input.
+This means at every rising clock edge, whatever appears on the data pins overwrites the register’s content.
+To avoid this, I AND the clock with the “write” control line for each 574, so the register only loads during a write operation.

 Figure 2: 74HCT574-based General Purpose Register(With Transceiver)

-Unlike some other 8-bit register ICs with built-in gated enable, The 74HCT574 has a very clean pin layout: All inputs and outputs are aligned on opposite sides of the IC, which makes it very breadboard-friendly, just like the 74HCT173.
+Unlike some other 8-bit register ICs with built-in gated enables, the 74HCT574 has a very clean pin layout: All inputs and outputs are aligned on opposite sides of the IC, which makes it very breadboard-friendly, just like the 74HCT173.
 Some of the 574s in my build are used without a transceiver due to space constraints on the breadboards.

 Figure 3: 74HCT574-based General Purpose Register(Without Transceiver)